nashebismaily/deep-learning-live-feed-object-detection/README.md

 ### Detect objects in video

 1. Add the path for the source and destination videos into the config under the video section.

-   Note: The output video will be .avi format
+   Note: The output video needs to be in .avi format

 ```
 deep-learning-liveconf-feed-object-detection/ig/detection.cfg